AudioKit/AudioKitSynthOne/README.md

 You may uncomment the line in `Podfile` to switch to our cutting-edge staging (unstable) releases of AudioKit, as opposed to the stable releases in the mainstream CocoaPods specs.

+## Link Installation

+The repository builds and runs without modification, but the Link functionality will be missing.

+Because of the way Ableton distributes their Link SDK, we can not simply include the Link files here.
+Instead, we include our Link wrapping files and expect you to do two things to get Link working on your machine:

+* Change ABLETON_ENABLED from 0 to 1 in the Build Settings
+* Sign up for teh Ableton Link SDK and download the prebuilt binary LinkKit.zip.
+Uncompress it and find the include and lib directories (inside LinkHut) and place the folders under our "Link" directory.
+There should be three files in include and one in lib.

 ## Requirements